Skip to content

 Producers

-As EPR legislations are passed in different states, this is your go-to page for information about joining LPMA powered by Interchange 360 to meet your compliance obligations.
+As EPR legislations are passed in different states, this page is your central resource for information on Interchange 360 and available compliance pathways.

-Brand-owners, retailers, distributors of petroleum and automotive products and their associated packaging that are captured by the definition of “Producer” in state EPR laws and as such will have a compliance liability.
+Brand-owners, retailers, distributors of petroleum and automotive products, their associated packaging and other ‘Producers’ that are required to comply with state EPR laws.

 Examples of products that would be included in EPR laws include motor oils, engine lubricants or additives, anti-freeze, transmission/brake/gear oils, or other automotive, mechanical, and motor liquids.
 Typical packaging formats include rigid plastic or HDPE, bag-in-box, pales (e.g., 5-gallon buckets), metal, multi-layer tubes or bottles, aerosols, or other container designed for single-use.